mongodb/specifications/source/causal-consistency/causal-consistency.rst

 ``causalConsistency`` when starting a client session to indicate whether they want causal consistency.
 All read operations performed using that client session are then causally consistent.

-The optional ``initialClusterTime`` and ``initialOperationTime`` options allow a session to be started in a way that is causally consistent with operations that occurred elsewhere (even in another process) before this session was started.

 Each new member is documented below.